 - Practical benefits: They can help restore a person’s smile.
 These titanium posts fuse to your jaw and do not loosen like false teeth.
 Thus, the implant will stay in place despite any force applied by speech or eating.

 - Time: If you’re looking for a quick fix, dental implant surgery may not be the answer.
 Since there are multiple steps involved with the procedure, the healing time can take up to six months, and that’s if everything goes well.

-- Infections: Although rare, there’s a risk that your gum tissue can get infected after the implants are inserted.
+- Infections: Although rare, there’s a risk that your gum tissue could get infected after the implants are inserted.
 In severe cases, it can lead to periodontal disease and bone loss.

 - Cost: It is more expensive than other dental treatments, but it can last for decades.
 One thing to remember about them is that you still have to pay a portion on your own, even if insurance covers some costs.
 The specifics depend on your plan type; expect a higher out-of-pocket cost for this procedure.

 We know that the decision to get dental implants is a big one, but the benefits are worth it.
-If you’re interested in getting an implant and want more information about what they entail, contact us today at Burwood Dental Care at 03 7034 0333 to consult with our expert team of dentists to know if you are a good candidate.
+If you’re interested in getting an implant and want more information about what it entails, contact us today at Burwood Dental Care at 03 7034 0333 to consult with our expert team of dentists to find out if you are a good candidate.
 We can answer any questions you may have about your oral health and provide you with all the pros and cons associated with tooth replacement options before making your final decision.
-Rest assured that you will quality care for our individualized treatment.
+Rest assured that you will receive quality care for our individualized treatment.